AngelescuCiprian/My-CV-in-HTML/README.md

 # My-CV-in-HTML
-I made a quick cv
+When I finished high school, I made a short CV to practice my skills in html and css.
+Hope you like it!